Cherax quadricarinatus (von Martens, 1868)

 NV202320231Las Vegas Wash

-PR199820123Cibuco-Guajataca; Eastern Puerto Rico; Southern Puerto Rico
+PR199820244Cibuco-Guajataca; Culebrinas-Guanajibo; Eastern Puerto Rico; Southern Puerto Rico

 TX201320222Lower Rio Grande; South Laguna Madre

-Table last updated 10/3/2024
+Table last updated 3/7/2026

 † Populations may not be currently present.

-Ecology: Cherax quadricarinatus is tolerant of a wide variety of habitats.
-They can be found in tropical and subtropical climates coastal streams and freshwater environments, with a preference for the slower moving upper reaches of rivers as well as lakes and lagoons (Wingfield 2002).
+Ecology: Cherax quadricarinatus is tolerant of a wide variety of habitats can be found in tropical and subtropical climates coastal streams and freshwater environments, with a preference for the slower moving upper reaches of rivers as well as lakes and lagoons (Wingfield 2002).
 Cherax quadricarinatus is a non-burrowing species that is tolerant of high temperatures and relatively low dissolved oxygen concentrations (Masser and Rouse 1997).

-Potential pathway(s) of introduction: Unauthorized intentional release
+Potential pathway(s) of introduction: unauthorized intentional release.

-Cherax quadricarinatus has a Low probability of establishment if introduced to the Great Lakes (Confidence level: High).
+Cherax quadricarinatus has a low probability of establishment if introduced to the Great Lakes (Confidence level: High).

 Great Lakes Impacts: